Imagine LA's Mentors Are Our Magic!

 - Mentorship is a collaborative relationship between individuals who wish to share their experiences and knowledge with one another

 - Mentors form an ongoing friendship with their Mentee, sharing with each other about the life they have experienced and helping each other grow

-- Mentors serve as partners with their Mentees, walking alongside them as they strive to achieve their goals; Mentors are not expected to be experts, guides, or coaches
+- Mentors partner with their Mentees, walking alongside them to envision and actualize their goals; Mentors are not expected to be experts, guides, or coaches

 - 21 years or older